By Douglas Yeo (May 11, 2017; revised June 30, 2026)

 • • •

-Of course, by the end of the long nineteenth century – roughly the time from 1776 (the writing of the American Declaration of Independence and all that it brought to the colonial powers who had conquered the land) to 1918 (the end of the First World War, the “war to end all wars” which, of course, it was not), the optimism began to ebb.
+Of course, by the end of the long nineteenth century – roughly the time from 1776 (the writing of the American Declaration of Independence and the far-reaching implications it brought to the colonial powers who had conquered the land) to 1918 (the end of the First World War, the “war to end all wars” which, of course, it was not), the optimism began to ebb.
 Post-war ebullience was tempered by the loss of more than of a generation of young men from England, France, and Germany, and many from the United States.
 The Native people who had once roamed the land had been rounded up and confined to reservations.
-The promise of true emancipation for the descendants of slaves gave way to Jim Crow.
+The promise of true emancipation for the descendants of slaves — something about which a Civil War was fought — gave way to Jim Crow.
 The economic boom of the 1920s paved the way to the Great Depression of the 1930s.
-A second World War consumed western civilization for nearly another decade, and all of the good intentions of the League of Nations and United Nations could not tame the greedy and selfish appetites of forces that were political, national and religious, whether the Ku Klux Klan, communism or radical Islamic-facism.
+A second World War consumed western civilization for nearly another decade, and all of the good intentions of the League of Nations and United Nations could not tame the greedy and selfish appetites of forces that were political, national and religious, whether the Ku Klux Klan, communism, or radical religious and governmental facism.
 The optimism gave way to cynicism, to forms of rebellion.
-The work of the second Viennese School – with its abandonment of 18th century tonal harmony that led music to more and more reflect the chaos and ugliness of the times – even found its way into popular music.
-American composers like Aaron Copland, who in the middle of the 20th century seemed very much to define the American Style’s sense of space and optimism, traveled the road of the European serialists, not wanting to be out of step with the relentless rush of modernity, seeing if they could find a new voice that was both relevant and honest.
-Some succeeded better than others, yet there always seemed to be a pull back to the center of the American thought ethos, a desire not to be wholly desperate but rather hopeful even in the midst of what Paul Hindemith called, “confusion, rush and noise” (The Posthorn).
+Even in music.
+The work of the second Viennese School – with its abandonment of 18th century tonal harmony that led music to more and more reflect the chaos and ugliness of the times – took root.
+American composers like Aaron Copland, who in the middle of the 20th century seemed very much to define the American Style’s sense of space and optimism, traveled the road of the European serialists for a time, not wanting to be out of step with the relentless rush of modernity, seeing if he could find a new voice that was both relevant and honest.
+Some succeeded better than others, yet there always seemed to be a pull back to the center of the American thought ethos — Copland, for instance, ultimately abandoned his “modernist” style —a desire not to be wholly desperate but rather hopeful even in the midst of what Paul Hindemith called, “confusion, rush and noise” (The Posthorn).

 “The Moravian Easter at Bethlehem, Pennsylvania,” Harper’s Weekly, Vol. XXXII, No. 1632, March 31, 1888, pages 228-229.